-“This is a special accomplishment for our students as they work toward their associate degree,” he said.
-“Shelby, Mark, Andrew, and Rebecca put in the hours necessary to compete against the very best college students in West Michigan – facing juniors, seniors and MBA students from top four-year universities in West Michigan -- and their work and dedication paid off.”
+“Mark, Hunter, Anders, Phat, Austin, Amir and Andrew put in the hours necessary to compete against the very best college students in West Michigan – facing juniors, seniors and MBA students from top four-year universities in West Michigan -- and their work and dedication paid off.”

 Grand Rapids Community College has been offering educational opportunities in West Michigan for more than 100 years.
 Established in 1914, the college offers degree courses, certification and training programs, and workshops and personal enrichment classes.
 Offerings are held on GRCC’s downtown Grand Rapids campus, and at several locations throughout Kent and Ottawa counties, as well as through distance learning.